punctum-im/protocol/PROTOCOL.md

 ## Permission system

-A core feature of the punctum protocol is the permission system.
-Permissions are stored in permission maps and can be assigned to conference members, roles, channels and conferences.
+Permissions can be used to allow or deny access to certain features for conference members.
+They can be assigned to conference members, roles, channels and conferences.

+Conferences, channels and roles can have their own default permission sets.
+Permissions are applied in the following order:

+1. Conference
+2. Channel
+3. Role
+4. Conference member

+Where each permission set overrides the previous set.

 Permissions are stored as a number: